vimeo/groupcache/README.md

 ## Summary of changes

 Our changes include the following:
+* Overhauled API to improve useability and configurability
 * Improvements to testing by removing global state
 * Improvement to connection efficiency between peers with the addition of gRPC
-* Added an interface for choosing which keys get hot cached (in progress)
+* Added a `Promoter` interface for choosing which keys get hotcached
-* Made some core functionality more generic (e.g. replaced the Sink object with a Codec marshaler interface, removed ByteView in favor of a simpler []byte)
+* Made some core functionality more generic (e.g. replaced the `Sink` object with a `Codec` marshaler interface, removed `ByteView` in favor of a simpler `[]byte`)

 We also changed the naming scheme of objects and methods to clarify their purpose with the help of a space-themed scenario:

-Each process within a set of peer processes contains a _Universe_ which encapsulates a map of _Galaxies_ (previously called Groups).
-Each Universe contains the same set of Galaxies, but each _key_ (think of it as a "star") has a single associated authoritative peer (determined by the consistent hash function).
-When Get is called for a key in a Galaxy, the local cache is checked first.
-On a cache miss, the _PeerPicker_ object delegates to the peer authoritative over the requested key.
-The data is _Fetched_ from a remote peer if the local process is not the authority.
-That other peer then performs a Get to either find the data from its own local cache or use the specified _BackendGetter_ to get the data from elsewhere, such as by querying a database.
+Each process within a set of peer processes contains a `Universe` which encapsulates a map of `Galaxies` (previously called `Groups`).
+Each `Universe` contains the same set of `Galaxies`, but each `key` (think of it as a "star") has a single associated authoritative peer (determined by the consistent hash function).
+When `Get` is called for a key in a `Galaxy`, the local cache is checked first.
+On a cache miss, the `PeerPicker` object delegates to the peer authoritative over the requested key.
+The data is fetched from a remote peer if the local process is not the authority.
+That other peer then performs a `Get` to either find the data from its own local cache or use the specified `BackendGetter` to get the data from elsewhere, such as by querying a database.

 ### New architecture and naming scheme

-* Renamed Group type to Galaxy, Getter to BackendGetter, Get to Fetch (for newly named RemoteFetcher interface, previously called ProtoGetter)
+* Renamed `Group` type to `Galaxy`, `Getter` to `BackendGetter`, `Get` to `Fetch` (for newly named `RemoteFetcher` interface, previously called `ProtoGetter`)
-* Reworked PeerPicker interface into a struct; contains a FetchProtocol and RemoteFetchers (generalizing for HTTP and GRPC fetching implementations), a hash map of other peer addresses, and a self URL
+* Reworked `PeerPicker` interface into a struct; contains a `FetchProtocol` and `RemoteFetchers` (generalizing for HTTP and GRPC fetching implementations), a hash map of other peer addresses, and a self URL

 ### No more global state

-* Removed all global variables to allow for multithreaded testing by implementing a Universe container that holds the Galaxies (previously a global "groups" map) and PeerPicker (part of what used to be HTTPPool)
+* Removed all global variables to allow for multithreaded testing by implementing a `Universe` container that holds the `Galaxies` (previously a global `groups` map) and `PeerPicker` (part of what used to be `HTTPPool`)
-* Added methods to Universe to allow for simpler handling of most galaxycache operations through the Universe (setting Peers, instantiating a Picker, etc)
+* Added methods to `Universe` to allow for simpler handling of most galaxycache operations (setting Peers, instantiating a Picker, etc)

-### New structure for fetching from peers (with **gRPC support**!)
+### New structure for fetching from peers (with gRPC support)

-* Added an HTTPHandler and associated registration function for serving HTTP requests by reaching into an associated Universe (deals with the other function of the deprecated HTTPPool)
+* Added an `HTTPHandler` and associated registration function for serving HTTP requests by reaching into an associated `Universe` (deals with the other function of the deprecated `HTTPPool`)
 * Reworked tests to fit new architecture
 * Renamed files to match new type names

+### A smarter Hotcache with configurable promotion logic

 ## Comparison to memcached